 Steel vs. Aluminum for Plastic Injection Molds

-ICOMold has always offered hardened steel material for plastic injection molds.
+ICOMold has always used hardened steel material for our plastic injection molds.
 Many of our competitors, on the other hand, make their molds out of aluminum.
 There are several advantages of using hardened steel over aluminum, which we will explain here.

 Advantages of Steel Over Aluminum Molds

 1. Ability to Make Complex Parts: A part design can be, in some cases, too complex to be injection molded with an aluminum mold.
 A steel mold will be required due to the complexity of the part design.
 This is not unique to ICOMold – this is a universal limitation that all mold makers face.